B3ardBr0/Folderlocker_v2.1/README.md

 ## Overview

 Secure Folder Locker is a Windows batch script utility designed to protect sensitive files by creating a hidden, password-protected folder on your system.
-The script works by renaming your folder to a special Windows Control Panel CLSID and applying hidden attributes to make it inaccessible to casual users.
+The script works by renaming your folder to a special Windows CLSID and applying hidden attributes to make it inaccessible to casual users.

 ## Features